leifos-gmbh/ILIAS/Services/MetaData/docs/api.md

 When calling `read`, the object whose metadata one wants to read out needs to be identified by a triple of IDs as explained [here](identifying_objects.md).
-Optionally, one can also specify metadata elements via a [path](#paths).
+Optionally, one can in addition specify metadata elements via a [path](#paths).
-In this case, not the whole metadata set is read out, but only the elements on the path along with all sub-elements of its last element.
+In this case, not the whole metadata set is read out, but only the elements on the path.
+If the path ends at an element that has sub-elements, reading continues recursively.

-> Beware that when restricting `read` to a path, filters on the path are ignored, and that if the path contains steps to super elements, it is only followed down to the first element that the path returns to (see [here](#paths) for details).
+> Beware that when restricting `read` to a path, filters on the path are ignored.
+Further, if the path contains steps to super elements, it is only followed down to the first element that the path returns to (see [here](#paths) for details).

-`read` returns a `Reader` object, which can then be used to access the values of different elements in the (partial) set, selected via [paths](#paths).
+`read` returns a `Reader`, which can then be used to access the values of different elements in the (partial) set, selected via [paths](#paths).
 These values are returned as data objects, containing the actual value as a string, and its data type (see [here](lom_structure.md) for details